2026 APCCMPD Awards Call for Submissions

 Nominees for the MCEA may be self-nominated or nominated by a peer.
 Individuals who wish to nominate a mid-career educator should first obtain the approval of the prospective nominee.

-• The nominee’s up-to-date CV.
+- The nominee’s current CV.

-• A .jpg-format color photograph of the nominee (head and shoulders).
-Headshots will be used in the APCCMPD 2024 Annual Conference Awards Program.
+- A .jpg-format color photograph of the nominee (head and shoulders).
+Headshots will be used in the APCCMPD 2026 Annual Conference Awards Program.
 Submitted headshots will not be shared with the Awards Selection Committee (ASC).

 Selection Process

-• One nominee will be awarded annually.
+- One or two nominees will be awarded annually.

-• Nominees not awarded the MCEA will be reconsidered for a subsequent year, as long as the nominee is eligible.
+- Nominees not awarded the MCEA will be reconsidered for a subsequent year, as long as the nominee is eligible.
 Nominees will be given the opportunity to update their nomination packet annually.

-• In years when no MCEA candidates are nominated, the APCCMPD BOD reserves the right to award an individual whom they determines meets the Eligibility and Review Criteria, without submission of two Letters of Support.
+- In years when no MCEA candidates are nominated, the APCCMPD BOD reserves the right to award an individual whom they determines meets the Eligibility and Review Criteria, without submission of two Letters of Support.

 Awardee Recognition

-The APCCMPD will present the MCEA recipient with a plaque at the APCCMPD 2024 Annual Conference.
-The APCCMPD will also recognize the awardee (and all nominees) in its quarterly newsletter, on the APCCMPD website, and in the APCCMPD 2024 Annual Conference Awards Program.
+The APCCMPD will present the MCEA recipient with a plaque at the APCCMPD 2026 Annual Conference.
+The APCCMPD will also recognize the awardee (and all nominees) in its quarterly newsletter, on the APCCMPD website, and in the APCCMPD 2026 Annual Conference Awards Program.

 Submission Information